meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Chargeback statements capture the billing information associated with the chargeback account at the end of the report period of its line items.
 This implies that the payment method that is active on the project at the end of the report period of a line item will be set for the according line item.
-The same also applies to tags (i.e. meshProject and meshCustomer tags).
+The same also applies to tags (i.e. meshProject and meshWorkspace tags).
 For example, a June 2022 chargeback statement line item will always have the tags and metadata set that were present at the end of June 30th.

 Always using the project metadata and tags that were set at the end of the report period (usually end of a month) allows easy